Hiking in search of the Lucky Bean tree, Bwindi

 Nkuringo walking Safari Bwindi Uganda

-Setting off on our one-day circular Forest walk, from Nteko village 1km from the Congo border, Bwindi Uganda
+Setting off on our one-day circular forest walk, from Nteko village 1km from the Congo border, Bwindi Uganda

-Walking Safari into Bwindi Impenetrable Forest
+Walking safari into Bwindi Impenetrable Forest

-The Muzungu’s wildlife wishlist for the day: I’ll have a Blue Monkey, huge butterflies and some new ticks for my Forest bird list please.
+As we walked downhill towards the River Ivy, our excellent guide Adolf listed some of the mammals we might see in the forest: a golden cat, civets, serval cats, jackals, flying squirrels, red tailed monkey, L’Hoest and black and white Colobus monkeys.
+The Muzungu’s wildlife wishlist for the day: a Blue Monkey, forest butterflies and some new ticks for my forest bird list please.
 (A gorilla sighting would be pretty cool too…)

-We stopped at a swampy area before crossing the river to enter the Park.
+We stopped at a swampy area before crossing the river to enter the park.

 “One time we came here and the bridge had been washed away.
 We had to remove our clothes and walk across through the river,” Adolf told us.